 Q. What is a Vasectomy?

 A. A vasectomy is a minor surgical procedure performed by family physicians and urologists to make a man sterile.
-It is one of the most popular forms of contraception in the United States and worldwide, and is regarded as safe, simple and highly effective.
+It is one of the most popular forms of contraception in the United States and worldwide and is regarded as safe, simple and highly effective.
 A vasectomy is performed by cutting the vas deferens, the small tube that carries sperm from the man’s testicles to become part of his semen.
 Although the man continues to have sexual intercourse and climax as before, his semen does not contain sperm and he cannot father a child following a vasectomy.

 Q. How long does the No-Scalpel procedure and recovery take?

 A. The procedure itself usually takes about 20 minutes, sometimes less.
 However, including the office routine, paperwork and preparation, the total time in a doctor’s office may be about an hour.
-The procedure is likely to produce tenderness, discomfort and slight swelling in the first two or three days afterwards, with a return to nearly all usual activities typically within a week.
+The procedure is likely to produce tenderness, discomfort and slight swelling in the first two or three days afterward, with a return to nearly all usual activities typically within a week.

 Q. Does a vasectomy work immediately?